 (Register for the course in Korppi system.
 Notice: late registrations are also possible, just contact the teacher)

-This course (ITKS-544: Semantic Web and Ontology Engineering) includes an introduction and practical tutorial on the RDF-based semantic annotation of Web resources and services for the Semantic Web, ontology engineering; and also review some modern applications of these methods and techniques for Web-based intelligent applications and services.
+This course (ITKS-5440: Semantic Web and Linked Data) includes an introduction and practical tutorial on the RDF-based semantic annotation of Web resources and services for the Semantic Web, Linked Data and Ontology Engineering; and also review some modern applications of these methods and techniques for Web-based intelligent applications and services.

 Main Content Components